An in-depth look at recording electric guitar – with audio examples!

 Using the microphone tracks as a source, with or without the DI track, can also achieve great results.
 [Samples 22, 23]

 Be aware, however, that an aux send has neither the same level nor impedance as the output of an electric guitar, so the amps response may differ greatly when used in that manner.
-Fortunately, some DIs are designed to both change an instrument signal to a properly balanced pro audio signal, and the reverse as well.
-[See our review of the Little Labs IBP, October 2003—Ed.].
+Fortunately, some DIs are designed to both change an instrument signal to a properly balanced pro audio signal, and the reverse as well; these are often called “reamp boxes” although the actual name Reamp belongs to a line of reamplification boxes now made and sold by Radial Engineering.
 Many modern amplifiers are also equipped with alternate inputs which can also be tried; a stereo line in for CD or an insert send and return.

 Synth and Hybrid Systems

 Finally, there are now numerous guitar synths, producing synthesized guitar tones using the specialized performance data from a guitar controller.
 These are capable of not only emulating their physical counterparts, but also melding guitar performance parameters with non-guitar sounds.

 The distinctive pitch manipulations, vibrato, and picking characteristics can be imparted onto a clarinet patch or another truly electronic sound.
 These can be used on their own or, as mentioned so often above, mixed in with a more traditional guitar sound.